AufieroG/MetaPlasticScore/README.md

 # Enzyme abundance aggregated at the sample level
 enzyme_by_sample <- result$enzyme_by_sample

-# Contribution of each phylum to the PlasticScore or enzyme load
+# Contribution of each phylum to the plastic score or enzyme load
 contrib_phylum_mat <- result$contrib_phylum_mat

 # Phylum × enzyme matrix (enzyme profiles aggregated by phylum)